stevethedeveloper/loveyourbird/README.md

 This project is both a method to show Python and Django skills, and serves as a foundation for [LoveYourBird.com](http://www.loveyourbird.com/).
 Ultimately, this will be an API with a JS frontend.

-## Testing the Site

-You can test the site at [LoveYourBird.com](http://www.loveyourbird.com/) and the admin at [LoveYourBird.com/admin](http://www.loveyourbird.com/admin) with username "testing" and password "loveyourbird".
-Any changes will be periodically erased, so feel free to poke around!

 ## About the Project

 There are many technologies, methodologies, and concepts utilized so far in this project, including but not limited to: